rushiijadhav23/chai-css/README.md

 # ☕ chai CSS

-A warm, lightweight utility CSS library - **no stylesheets, no build step, no npm required**.
+A warm, lightweight utility CSS library.
 Just drop one `<script>` tag in your HTML, add `chai-` classes to your elements, and styles get injected directly via JavaScript.

 ---